 - Six patients who received injections of adult autologous culture expanded MSCs in their thumb CMC joints were followed for 1 year posttreatment, and matched with four procedure candidates who remained untreated.

 - Positive outcomes were observed in the treatment group for both symptoms and function related to the osteoarthritis, compared with a reported worsening among the untreated controls.

-In our research published in the Journal of Prolotherapy, we were able to document the beneficial use of Prolotherapy Injections.
+In our research published by Caring Medical in the Journal of Prolotherapy, we were able to document the beneficial use of Prolotherapy Injections.
 Prolotherapy was administered to 13 patients suffering from basal thumb arthritis in 17 thumbs.
 Here are our highlights:

 - Considered a conservative treatment in comparison to surgery, Prolotherapy is a simple procedure, in which solutions of dextrose are injected into the afflicted area.

 - Sessions occur over a period of time.
 The number of injections administered depends on the individual’s progress or failure to progress.
 A series of injections over three to six months was shown to reduce pain, improve function, and, thereby, improve the quality of life for the patients in this study.

 - Patients typically need three to six treatments to achieve the best outcome, scheduled approximately four weeks apart.